-Many employees are suffering unnecessary hearing damage at work because current risk management procedures are not effective - and are clearly not best practice - despite the resources poured into noise assessments and PPE.
-The cost of NIHL to the UK economy is estimated at c £5 - £7 billion pa plus it increases the risk of dementia by 9%, making it the largest single modifiable risk factor...
+Many employees and others are suffering unnecessary hearing damage at work because current risk management procedures are not best practice.
+They have not been effective despite the resources poured into noise assessments and PPE.
+The cost of Noise-Induced Hearing Loss (NIHL) to the UK economy is estimated at c £25 billion pa and even moderate NIHL increases dementia risk by x3, making it the largest single modifiable risk factor...

-The following three changes to the current default approach are needed to reduce the risk by 75%-90% quickly and at a lower cost than current expenditure.
+Introducing the following 3 changes to the current default approach would reduce NIHL risk by 75%-90% quickly and more cost-effectively than current expenditure.

 It has been known for decades that it is virtually impossible to guarantee adequate protection from hearing protectors at noise levels above c 95dB(A).
 Consequently, it should not have been news that research by the Health and Safety Laboratory (report RR720) proved that the common assumption that PPE is a reliable “solution” to hearing damage risk problems is false.
 This assumption has left many personnel at risk and companies are open to claims if their hearing conservation policy is based on PPE use.
 Some of the key findings of the research are:-

 It is almost impossible to guarantee adequate PPE protection above 90dB(A)…

 The inadequacy of PPE performance in many real-world situations is also born out by the continuing tidal wave of hearing damage claims of £400 million in one year (2014 - IFA UK deafness working party), despite (or even because of) the over-reliance on PPE without understanding the performance limitations away from the lab.
 This also brings into sharp focus the need to reduce noise levels to reduce risk, even when the levels cannot be reduced to below 85dB(A).